bloudcloudcomms/techdegree-project-1/README.md

 # Portfolio Project
 My first project with HTML and CSS.

-I provided the images and content and additional pages for homepage template.
+I used my understanding of HTML and CSS to add images, content and additional pages from a provided homepage template.

 ![homepage](screenshots/home.png)